JvanKatwijk/qt-dab/README.md

 ![6.10](/res/read_me/soapy-control.png?raw=true)

-In 6.10 soapy is renewed and now shows a deviceselector when more than a single soapy-supported device is encountered.
+In 6.10 soapy is renewed and now shows a deviceselector when more than a single soapy-supported device is seen.

 ![6.10](/res/read_me/soapy-selection.png?raw=true)